cmu-sei/usersim/docs/developer-guide.md

 get Redemption under a developer license for no charge from the official website which is
 <http://www.dimastr.com/redemption/home.htm> as of this writing.

+You must also get the `geckodriver` for Firefox from <https://github.com/mozilla/geckodriver/releases>.
+If you are targeting an older version of Firefox, you may need an older version of the driver, as well as to get a corresponding version of the `selenium` library.
+The `geckodriver` binaries will need to be put in the `geckodriver/` directory (see `geckodriver/README.md` for naming).

 ## Environment

 You may have your Python interpreter installed in any manner you'd like.
 However, as a recommendation of good practice,